|Relevant SDG Targets |

 - Work and Family measures are policy solutions intended to facilitate all workers' access to decent work by explicitly and systematically addressing and supporting their unpaid family responsibilities.
 The ILO Convention on Workers with Family Responsibilities, 1981 (No. 156) and its accompanying Recommendation No. 165 provide policy guidance to support the formulation of policies that enable men and women workers with family responsibilities to exercise their right to engage, participate and advance in employment without discrimination.

-The issue of working conditions is not subject to a dedicated ILO Policy Outcome, but ILO work in the pursuit of better working conditions is linked to, is dependent on, and contributes to the objective of more and better jobs, but also to other complementary outcomes, such as those focusing on labour standards, enterprises, labour inspection and social partners.
+The issue of working conditions is not subject to a dedicated ILO policy outcome, but ILO work in the pursuit of better working conditions is linked to, dependent on, and contributes to the objective of more and better jobs, and also to other complementary outcomes, such as those focusing on labour standards, enterprises, labour inspection and social partners.
 Improved working conditions are also promoted by development cooperation projects, such as the project on “Labour standards in global supply chains: A programme of action for Asia and the garment sector”, as well as large-scale technical cooperation programmes, such as SCORE (Sustaining Competitive and Responsible Enterprises), Better Work (one of ILO’s five flagship programmes), the OSH-GAP (another flagship programme), and the projects supported by the Vision Zero Fund.

 here.
 The sustainable improvement of working conditions is dependent on the ratification and effective application of these instruments.